omidbachari/rack-work/rack.md

 ```

 Our last error complained that there was no array to call #each on.
 Now, ```["Hello, world!"]``` stands in the place that the #each method was previously called by the server.
 Let's see if this advances us to the next step.
+Notice: we take in the environment with the implementation above, but we aren't doing anything with it.

 We will re-run the server and hope for the best when we go to ```localhost:8080```.
 What we want is the response code 200 that we put in our array and we also want the page to be properly rendered in our browser.
 Our server says: